Everything you need to know before buying a safe

 Biometric locking mechanisms provide two advantages, ease of use and an extra layer of protection.
 Both of which are important things for a user if they want to use their safe regularly and ensure the integrity of their goods stored inside is maintained.
 Biometric locking mechanisms are using a variety of markers to enable access, but fingerprint identification is still the most commonly used marker.

 Having a well constructed safe with a quality locking device is great.
 However, even the best safes can be broken into by a skilled thief.
-But if the safe is hidden or masked as furniture, the thief won’t even get the chance to break into it.
+But if it is hidden or masked as furniture, the thief won’t even get the chance to break into it.

 Most people will recall seeing safes hidden in bookcases in films, however, there are now a wide range of options to hide safes in furniture.
 For example a lounge or a table are great places to store long firearms such as shotguns.
 Bedside tables are great places to store jewellery as they are close at hand, which increases the likelihood of using them.